Tex30/employee-turnover-prediction/README.md

 # HR Analytics: Predicting Employee Turnover

 ## Project Overview
-This project analyzes HR data to build a predictive model for employee turnover, helping identify which employees are at risk of leaving and understanding key factors contributing to turnover.
-The solution includes a complete end-to-end pipeline for making predictions on individual employees and recommending targeted interventions.
+For my capstone project at the Google Advanced Data Analytics Certificate, I developed a machine learning solution for Salifort Motors to predict and reduce employee turnover.
+Using HR analytics, I identified key factors contributing to employee departures and created a predictive model with personalized retention strategies.

 ## Business Problem
-Employee turnover is costly for organizations in terms of:
+Salifort Motors was experiencing significant employee turnover issues.
+Employee turnover is costly in terms of:
-- Recruitment and training expenses
+- Recruitment and training expenses (50-200% of annual salary)
 - Lost productivity
 - Institutional knowledge loss
 - Team morale impact